Back to Insights

 The three ways businesses are valued

-With your earnings figure in view, buyers apply one of three primary methods to arrive at a number.
+With your earnings figure in hand, buyers apply one of three primary methods to arrive at a number.
 Understanding all three helps you know which is most relevant — and how to frame your business when the conversation starts.

 The Multiple Method.
 The most common approach in small and mid-market transactions.
 Buyers apply a market-derived multiple to SDE or EBITDA.
 For main street businesses under $5 million in sale price, multiples typically range from 1× to 4× SDE.
-For lower middle market businesses the range shifts toward 2× to 8× EBITDA, depending on size, industry, growth trajectory, and deal structure.
+For lower middle market businesses the range shifts toward 3× to 7× EBITDA, depending on size, industry, growth trajectory, and deal structure.
 The multiple is not arbitrary — it reflects what comparable businesses have actually sold for.
 This is the method most buyers use in practice, and the one your valuation should lead with.

 The Asset Approach.
 Most relevant when tangible assets drive value more than cash flow — manufacturers, distributors, equipment-heavy operations, or businesses with minimal profitability.
 Value is determined by fair market value of assets minus liabilities.
 If your earnings multiple produces a number lower than your asset base, buyers may anchor there instead.